‘Kelp’ us Expand Maine’s Place-based Elementary Curriculum!

 - 5-ESS3-1.
 Obtain and combine information about ways individual communities use science ideas to protect the earth’s resources and environment.

-‘Kelp’ Us Learn Video: Get MOOtivated for Seaweed featuring Nichole Price (Bigelow Laboratory for Ocean Science)
+‘Kelp’ Us Learn Video: Seaweed & the Carbon Cycle featuring Nichole Price (Bigelow Laboratory for Ocean Science)

 Book Pages: 40-41